CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 • Dealership is given a minimum of four repair attempts to fix the problem (two is a reasonable number of attempts for serious safety issues)

-The new vehicle must be for personal use only, while off-road vehicles aren’t covered.
+The new vehicle must be for personal use only, while off-road vehicles are not covered.
 It can be a truck, SUV, minivan, sedan, or coupe.
-There’s also some protection for motor homes, recreational vehicles, motorcycles, and boats.
+There is also some protection for motor homes, recreational vehicles, motorcycles, and boats.
+This is because every state has its laws, it's critical to do further research before pursuing a claim.

 Does California Lemon Law Apply to Used Cars?